 Are you trying out an autoimmune protocol (AIP) or paleo diet, hoping to reduce inflammation, heal your gut, identify foods that trigger symptoms, and boost your energy?
-Achieving these very desirable results can be challenging when it means giving up so many familiar foods.
+Achieving these very desirable results can be challenging when it means giving up so many familiar foods to manage your autoimmune conditions.
 Having to strike your favorite comfort goodies off the menu, even temporarily, can leave you feeling deprived.
 Happily, it’s possible to indulge a little and still stay within the AIP/paleo guidelines.
-Here are 10 of our favorite go-to, non-bland AIP snack ideas and easy-to-follow recipes to satisfy your cravings.
+Here are 10 of our favorite go-to, non-bland, AIP friendly snacks and easy-to-follow recipes with simple ingredients to satisfy your cravings.

 Ingredients: blueberries (fresh or frozen), lemon juice, coconut oil, cassava flour, arrowroot starch, coconut sugar, unsweetened coconut shreds, salt

 The contrast of salty and sweet in these energy balls will have your taste buds standing at attention!
-Enjoy crispy-tasty flecks of plantain chips in a delicious but not-too-sweet fruit mixture.
-These snacks are a great pick-me-up to boost your energy at any time, but we especially appreciate them after a long day.
-You can easily make substitutions if you need them for AIP compliance or allergy concerns.
+Enjoy crispy-tasty flecks of plantain chips in a delicious but not too sweet fruit mixture in this healthy snack.
+This AIP-compliant nosh is a great pick-me-up to boost your energy at any time and will please your sweet tooth, too!

-If you’re following the AIP, make sure to choose dried fruits that haven’t been coated in vegetable, canola, sunflower, or safflower oils, as these are not compliant.
+Make sure to choose dried fruits that haven’t been coated in vegetable, canola, sunflower, or safflower oils, as these are not AIP compliant.
 It’s best if you choose unsweetened dried fruits wherever possible.

-The amount of salt you add will depend on the saltiness of the plantain chips or strips you use.
+The amount of salt you add will depend on the saltiness of the plantains you use.
 If your plantains are salted, taste the mixture in the food processor before adding any salt, just in case!

-Ingredients: dried black mission figs, dried golden raisins, dried tart cherries, strawberries, or apricots, plantain chips or plantain strips, shredded unsweetened coconut, ground cinnamon, fine sea salt
+Ingredients: dried black mission figs, dried golden raisins, dried tart cherries, strawberries, or apricots, plantain chips or plantain strips, shredded unsweetened coconut or coconut chips, ground cinnamon, fine sea salt

 We love topping this delicious breakfast treat with coconut yogurt and fresh fruit!

 Craving a toasted bagel slathered with your favorite schmear, but wheat is off the table?
-This is one of the first AIP recipes to come close to the consistency of a “real” bagel — harder on the outside and deliciously chewy on the inside!
-Top these bagels with dried onion and garlic, poppy or sesame seeds (non-AIP/reintroduction), or alternative cream cheese for a different flavor.
-They are great for a quick snack or a scrumptious breakfast.
+This is one of the first AIP recipes to come close to the consistency of a “real” bagel — you won’t even notice the difference!
+Top these bagels with dried onion and garlic, which are both AIP compliant, and poppy or sesame seeds (non-compliant ingredients) if you are not strict AIP or have successfully brought these ingredients back into your diet.
+These bagels are a tasty option for a quick snack or a scrumptious breakfast that fits into a restrictive diet.

-Carrots are a great source of antioxidants, vitamins, minerals, and fiber and are allowed in both AIP and paleo diets.
-They are naturally sweet and satisfying by themselves, play well with others, and are easily enhanced with herbs and spices.
-These yummy roasted carrots keep in the fridge forever, which makes them perfect for a grab-and-go weeknight kitchen situation or a vegetable side.
-Top them off with green olive dressing made with either avocado oil or extra virgin olive oil.
+Carrots are a great source of antioxidants, vitamins, minerals, and fiber and are both AIP and paleo compliant.
+Carrots are naturally sweet and satisfying by themselves, play well with others, and are easily enhanced with herbs and spices.
+You won't miss your usual carrot sticks with this yummy dish, perfect for a grab-and-go weeknight side to a hearty dinner dish, or as a substantial snack paired with a grass-fed beef jerky stick.
+You can’t go wrong with the nutrient-dense ingredient list of these roasted carrots!

-Ingredients: heirloom carrots, avocado oil, garlic powder, fine sea salt, green olive tapenade or green olives, lemon juice, salted capers, cilantro or parsley, garlic
+Ingredients: heirloom carrots, avocado oil, garlic powder, fine sea salt, green olive tapenade or green olives, lemon juice, salted capers, cilantro or parsley, garlic, Italian seasoning

-These easy oven fries, made with any variety of sweet potato, are crispy and delectable!
-Have them as a quick snack or as a side at lunch or dinner.
+These easy oven fries are a crispy snack and can be made with any variety of sweet potato.
+Swap out your store-bought snacks for these fries or use as a side at lunch or dinner.
 Keep in mind that oven temperatures will vary and so will the cooking time, so the sweet potatoes can take anywhere from 30 to 45 minutes to finish.

 Ingredients: sweet potatoes (any color will do), lard, salt

-Shrimp sometimes get a bad rap nutritionally because they contain cholesterol, but studies have shown that in moderation they can be a healthy source of protein and other nutrients.
-What matters most, health-wise, is how they are prepared.
+Studies have shown that, in moderation, shrimp can be a healthy source of protein and other nutrients.
+What matters most, health-wise, is how shrimp are prepared.
 These eggless coconut shrimp are crispy, crunchy, and addictive!
-A simple three-stage breading process gives the tasty little crustaceans a perfect texture.
-Pair them with the included pineapple ginger dipping sauce for an extra pop of flavor.
+A simple three-stage breading process gives the tasty little crustaceans a perfect texture that is not only delicious but AIP compliant, too!
+Pair these with the included pineapple ginger dipping sauce for an extra pop of flavor.

 What is life without chocolate?
-Going without what is for many of us almost a daily necessity can be the hardest part of an AIP or paleo diet.
-Chocolate is excluded from the AIP diet because it comes from a seed and contains chemical compounds thought to be hard on the intestinal tract.
+Going without what is for many of us almost a daily necessity can be the hardest part of starting out on an AIP or paleo diet.
+Chocolate is excluded from the first phase of the AIP diet, when foods that can contribute to inflammation and autoimmune symptoms are temporarily eliminated, because it comes from a seed and contains chemical compounds thought to be hard on the intestinal tract.
 And while it’s technically allowed on the paleo diet, it’s often combined with additives that aren’t.

 We love the rich dark chocolate taste of this carob mug cake.
-Just pop it in the microwave for 90 seconds, and you are good to go!
 Perfect fluffy goodness and no mess — what more could you ask?

-Ingredients: almond flour (see below for AIP swap), coconut flour, maple syrup, vanilla extract (sub vanilla bean powder), ghee (sub coconut oil), sprinkles (sub shredded coconut)
+Ingredients: almond flour (or sub tiger nut flour), coconut flour, maple syrup, vanilla extract (or sub vanilla bean powder), ghee (or sub coconut oil), sprinkles (or sub shredded coconut)

 You may already be a fan of coconut butter, made with nothing but coconut meat and delicious enough to incorporate into baked goods or even just pour over fresh fruit.
 If so, wait until you try toasted coconut butter!
 It is rich with flavor and has an unbeatable nutty depth.
 Add a dash of sea salt and try pairing this yummy manna with apple or banana slices.